Coxeter orbits and Brauer trees II: Introduction

 \sk

 This paper is organized as follows: the first section presents some preliminaries.
-We have compiled the basic techniques that are used in the modular Deligne-Lusztig theory, together with standard results on the generalized Gelfand-Graev representations.
+We have compiled the basic techniques that are used in the modular Deligne-Lusztig theory.
 In the following section, we use the geometric results of \cite{Lu} to rephrase the assumption $\mathrm{(S)}$ into a more representation-theoretical condition involving cuspidal modules.
 The last section is devoted to this problem.
-We prove that under some restrictions on $p$ and $G$, the cohomology of $\X(c)$ has cuspidal composition factors in the middle degree only.
+We prove that the cohomology of $\X(c)$ has cuspidal composition factors in the middle degree only whenever the shape of the Brauer tree is known.